When it comes to finding the best pickleball paddle, there are two main categories to consider: standard and elongated.

 List of Best Elongated Pickleball Paddles

 After much consideration, I have narrowed down my choice of the best elongated pickleball paddles.
 After extensively testing 18 different models, 7 stood out from the rest.
-Lightweight, durability, and balance all played a factor in my decision making process.
+Lightweight, durability, and balance all played a role in my decision-making process.

-While each paddle had its own unique qualities and gimmicks, these 7 stood just above the competition.
-You can trust my judgment; these are the best of the best when it comes to extended pickleball paddles!
+While each paddle had its own unique qualities and features, these 7 surpassed the competition.
+You can trust my judgment; these are the best of the best when it comes to elongated pickleball paddles!

 Rally PXL Graphite – Overall Best Elongated Pickleball Paddle